Back to School Resources: Ambassadors

 Ambassadors

-Welcome!
-In this section, you’ll find essential information and resources to make the most of the summer, and to ensure that you’re prepared for your return to Ambassadors in September, including key dates, events and supplies that you’ll need.
+Here you’ll find essential information and resources to make the most of the summer, and to ensure that you’re prepared for the return to school in August, including key dates, events and supplies that you’ll need.

 Dear Ambassadors Families,